 Even if we knew beyond the shadow of a doubt what our ancestors ate and if we agreed on food choices from a specific period and a specific location, chances are that most of those foods wouldn’t be available to us anyway.
 I doubt that chicken and beef were food choices for many of our ancestors, yet it doesn’t make those choices much different than Paleolithic fowls and ruminants.
 Many ancient plant foods are also much different than what we find today in grocery stores.

 It is a fallacy to assume that everything our ancestors did was the right thing for their health.
 The reason why their diet was healthy in most cases is that grains, legumes, seed oils and high amounts of fructose weren’t available.
 Many of our ancestors still died or got sick from starvation, nutrient deficiencies and toxic plant consumption.

-This is also why the idea of sensationalist journalists who recently affirmed that there is no solid evidence to cut grains because of the evidence that we found of some of our ancestors eating grains is a completely bogus one.
+This is also why the idea of sensationalist journalists who recently affirmed that there is no solid reason to cut grains because some of our ancestors ate grains is a completely bogus one.
 This is a trap that we can easily fall into when basing our views only on observation.

 The crossroad between science and observation

 Where observations about our ancestor’s eating habits come in handy is in the formulation of hypotheses that can then be further studied in controlled settings in order to really know how food affects our biochemistry and what should be eaten to optimize health.

 This consensus between anthropological observation and science is the best framework to make wise choices concerning what to eat and what not to eat.
 For example, with such a framework, we can make a better choice of greatly limiting honey consumption even if it was available to some of our ancestors or even enjoyed in greater amounts by some groups like the Hadza.
 The fact that some of our ancestors enjoyed it doesn’t make fructose better for our livers.